If you think pest control is just about spraying chemicals and calling it a day, think again.

 Insects and pests are known to have grown resistant to many pesticides.

 However, in the case of integrated pest control, we see no chemicals being used.
+This ensures the pests cannot grow resistant to this specific process.

 2- Balanced Eco-System: